barebox/barebox/Documentation/user/booting-linux.rst

 The bootm command
 -----------------

-The :ref:`command_bootm` command is the basic boot command.
+The :ref:`command_bootm` command is the lowlevel boot command.
 Depending on the architecture the bootm command handles different image types.
 On ARM the following images are supported: